christopherobin/mage/lib/archivist/README.md

 * `readOrder` is an array with vault names, describing the order in which we read data.
 * `writeOrder` is an array with vault names, describing the order in which we write data.

+The vaults entry is a key/value map, where the key is the unique *name* of the vault.
+It's up to you to decide on these names.
+Perhaps often, the name of the vault will match the type of the vault, but this is absolutely not required.
+Choose whatever makes sense for your project.
+The only name that is reserved is "mage-client", which is named that way by the MAGE command center.

+Each vault entry in the configuration has 2 properties: `type` and `config`.
+The type is a fixed ID that is unique for each vault engine.
+Read *Built-in vault types* to see these IDs and how to configure vaults of that type.

 ```json
 {